-LINE 2(a) Add the amount of IRC §179 expense taken on the Federal Return in excess of \$25,000 for assets placed in service on or after January 1, 2012, but not more than the federal taxable income for any year a IRC §179 deduction is taken including carryover amounts deducted this taxable period.
+LINE 2(a) Add the amount of IRC §179 expense taken on the Federal Return in excess of \$25,000 for property placed in service on or after January 1, 2012, but not more than the federal taxable income for any tax year during which an IRC §179 deduction is taken, including carryover amounts deducted this taxable period.
 If no IRC §179 expense was taken on Lines 1(a) through 1(i), enter zero.

-LINE 2(b) Add the amount of bonus depreciation taken on the Federal Return for assets placed in service this year.
+LINE 2(b) Add the amount of bonus depreciation taken on the Federal Return for assets placed in service this period.
 Bonus depreciation, allowed federally under IRC §168(k), is not allowed on the NH-BPT return.